-We also have a LPT and ADC reinsurance agreement and an ASA between certain of our subsidiaries and StarStone U.S. and Core Specialty10.
+We also have a LPT and ADC reinsurance agreement and an administrative services agreement ("ASA") between certain of our subsidiaries and StarStone U.S. and Core Specialty.
 The TSA was terminated in November 2022.

 Furthermore, there are existing reinsurance agreements whereby (i) certain of our subsidiaries provide reinsurance protection to StarStone U.S. and (ii) StarStone U.S. provides reinsurance protection to certain of our subsidiaries.
 These arrangements remain in place.